-EXAMPLE 25: Writing your net capital gain
+EXAMPLE 25: Writing your net capital gain on your tax return

 Tim writes \$350 at A item 18 on his tax return (supplementary section).

 STEP 7 Work out your carry-forward losses.

 If the total of your capital losses for the year and unapplied net capital losses from earlier years is greater than your capital gains for the year, you were directed to this step from step 4.